|Your pet counts on you for protection

 Brushing your pet’s teeth

-• Start by dipping a finger in tuna water or warm water.
+• Start by dipping a finger in beef bouillon for dogs.

 • Rub this finger gently over your pet’s gums and one or two teeth.